 (A) Issuance of complaint.
-If the commission determines that it is probable that any unlawful discriminatory practices have been or are being engaged in against the complainant or others the commission shall serve upon all parties or their attorneys of record, if any, a complaint containing a notice of hearing.
+If the commission determines that it is probable that any unlawful discriminatory practices have been or are being engaged in against the complainant or others, the commission shall serve upon the complainant, any aggrieved person other than the complainant on whose behalf the complaint is issued and the respondent or their attorneys of record, if any, a complaint containing a notice of hearing.
 The commission may delegate authority to the director or the director's designee to issue a complaint on behalf of the commission.

 (D) Amendment of complaint.
-Any complaint may be amended at any time prior to issuance of a final order on such complaint.
 Rule 15(C) of the "Ohio Rules of Civil Procedure" shall govern whether an amendment relates back to the date of the filing of the earlier complaint.
 Such amended complaint shall be served on all original parties and new parties added or substituted through the amended complaint.

 (F) Consolidation of complaints.
 The commission or administrative law judge may, in their discretion, consolidate two or more complaints into a single proceeding at any time prior to public hearing.